Mechanising G\"odel-L\"ob provability logic in HOL Light: Decidability via proof theory

-Satisfaction of all those desiderata by a pure Gentzen-style sequent calculus has been considered for long almost a mirage.
+Satisfaction of all those desiderata by a pure Gentzen-style sequent calculus has been considered for long almost a mirage for non-classical logics.
 Times have changed with the advent of \emph{internalisation} techniques of semantic notions in sequent calculi for non-classical logics.

-The starting point of that perspective is still the basic $\mathsf{G3}$-paradigm, but the formalism of sequent system is extended either by \begin{itemize} \item enriching the language of the calculus itself (\textbf{explicit internalisation}); or by \item enriching the structure of sequents (\textbf{implicit internalisation}). \end{itemize}
+The starting point of that perspective is still the basic $\mathsf{G3}$-paradigm, but the formalism of the sequent system is extended either by \begin{itemize} \item enriching the language of the calculus itself (\textbf{explicit internalisation}); or by \item enriching the structure of sequents (\textbf{implicit internalisation}). \end{itemize}

-The implicit approach adds structural connectives to sequents, other than `$\Rightarrow$' and commas.\footnote{ \textbf{Hypersequents} enrich sequents by the connective `$|$' to handle several sequents in parallel.
-The rules are defined so that the occurring sequents may interact with each other.\footnote{The connective `$|$' is informally interpreted as a disjunction operator at the meta-level.}